Bottomonium production in pp and heavy-ion collisions: Results

 Last we display in Fig.~\ref{npart} the $R_{\rm AA}$ of $\Upsilon$ (1S) and $\Upsilon$ (2S) as a function of the number of participants in Pb+Pb collisions at $\sqrt{s_{\rm NN}}=$ 5.02 TeV.
 The solid lines are the results from all bottomonia and the dashed lines are those from the diagonal bottomonia only where bottomonia with a $b$ and a $\bar b$ from two different initial vertices are excluded.
-One can see that the off-diagonal contribution is (in contradistinction to the charmonium production) is not important because even at LHC energies only a small number of bottom quarks is produced.
-We note that $R_{\rm AA}$ is larger than 1 in peripheral collisions due to the initial energy loss of the bottom (anti)quarks in the QGP, though the life time of the QGP is relatively short in peripheral collisions.
+One can see that the off-diagonal contribution (in contradistinction to the charmonium production) is not important because even at LHC energies only a small number of bottom quarks is produced.